Holzen Abbey

-Holzen Abbey (Kloster Holzen) was a convent of Benedictine nuns at the village of Holzen (west of the B2 at Nordendorf above the Schmutter) in Allmannshofen in Bavaria, Germany.
+Holzen Abbey (Kloster Holzen) was a convent of Benedictine nuns situated in the village of Holzen (west of the B2 at Nordendorf above the Schmutter) in Allmannshofen in Bavaria, Germany.

 History

-Legend recounts that it was founded in 1150 by Marquard von Donnersberg as a double monastery of Benedictine monks and nuns below the present site.
-After the women's convent was enlarged in the 15th century the abbey of monks was dissolved in 1470 as part of the Melker reform.
-The monastery sustained severe damage during the Peasants' War in 1525.
-It was made an abbey in 1617.
-The abbey was abandoned in 1632 due to Swedish invasion; the nuns returned in 1647.
-In 1696 the foundation stone was laid for the current monastery on the Karlsberg mountain.
+The abbey has a rich history dating back to its legendary founding in 1150 by Marquard von Donnersberg as a double monastery for both monks and nuns.
+However, the monastery for monks was dissolved in 1470 as part of the Melker reform, while the nuns' convent continued to grow and expand.

+The monastery faced significant challenges during its history, including severe damage during the Peasants' War in 1525 and abandonment in 1632 due to a Swedish invasion.
+However, the nuns returned in 1647, and in 1696, the foundation stone for the current monastery was laid on the Karlsberg mountain.

-During secularization the monastery was dissolved and handed over to the princes of Hohenzollern-Sigmaringen, although the nuns were allowed to stay in the monastery.
-The whole complex passed by marriage to the counts of Fischler-Treuberg in 1813.
+The monastery was dissolved during the secularization period but was handed over to the princes of Hohenzollern-Sigmaringen, who allowed the nuns to remain.
+In 1813, the complex was transferred by marriage to the counts of Fischler-Treuberg.

 Between July and October 1877 the painter Wilhelm Leibl lived on the monastic lands in Holzen and his home became a meeting place for the painters from Munich who gathered around him, as well as where he painted his portrait of Rosine Edle von Poschinger, sister of Bismarck's biographer Heinrich von Poschinger.
 He also painted Count Treuberg, whose son Ernst Ludwig Count Fischler von Treuberg in 1904 married Hetta Countess Treuberg, later known as a pacifist, who stayed on at Holzen until their divorce in 1914.
 Ferdinand Fischler von Treuberg's relative Pedro II of Brazil often visited Holzen, as did Carlo Caputo, apostolic nuncio to the king of Bavaria.

 Abbey Church

-The Church of St. John the Baptist was consecrated in 1710.
-The new building contains a Baroque interior with rich stucco work by Benedikt Vogel and sculptures by Ehrgott Bernhard Bendl.
-It held a pilgrimage to the Christ Child from 1740 onwards.
+The Church of St. John the Baptist, consecrated in 1710, features a Baroque interior with stucco work by Benedikt Vogel and sculptures by Ehrgott Bernhard Bendl.
+It became a pilgrimage site to the Christ Child from 1740 onwards.